easydoggie/EasyDoggie/README_en.md

 $ helm init
 ```

-For information on installing Helm, please refer to [Blog] (https://www.skyarch.net/blog/?p=16350).
+For information on installing Helm, please refer to [Blog](https://www.skyarch.net/blog/?p=16350).
 In an environment where RBAC access control is enabled, such as GKE, set the service account before installing Tiller (helm init).
 Also, add a service account specification option when performing helm init.
 ```text
 $ kubectl apply -f https://raw.githubusercontent.com/easydoggie/EasyDoggie/master/serviceaccount/helm-account.yaml